nomadbitcoin/softlaw-marketplace-contracts/docs/src/architecture/revenue-flow.md

 **The system automatically detects whether a sale is primary or secondary:**

-- **Primary Sale**: Seller is in the split recipients → Platform fee applies
+- **Primary Sale**: First sale of an IP asset or license → Platform fee applies
-- **Secondary Sale**: Seller is NOT in split recipients → Royalty fee applies
+- **Secondary Sale**: Subsequent sales of the same IP asset or license → Royalty fee applies

-This detection happens automatically in `distributePayment()` based on the seller address.

 ## Payment Distribution Overview